Info

 • We like to think so!
 We surveyed our collaborators in 2022 and 2024, and average satisfaction with BERI was 4.74 out of 5.

 • We hope that our support will boost the productivity of researchers concerned with humanity’s long-term survival and flourishing.
 It’s common for academics to engage in industry collaborations with outside companies or institutions to accelerate or amplify the impact of their work.
-BERI is one such a company, but with humanity’s long-term survival and flourishing as its mission.
+BERI is one of such companies, but with humanity’s long-term survival and flourishing as its mission.
 Thus, we make it possible for university research groups to receive collaborative support from an outside institution (BERI) based on the group’s alignment with our mission, rather than alignment with a particular for-profit or political entity.
 Since it’s not easy to find organizations with BERI’s mission, without BERI the support we freely provide is not likely to be provided.

 In addition to boosting productivity, we hope that the support BERI provides will help make the difference, to some researchers, between feeling like an academic with no outside support versus feeling a deep sense of encouragement from one’s surrounding social context.
 Support from BERI means someone is going above and beyond to help you in your work, because they value and believe in the charitable impact of what you’re trying to do.